How to Build a Greenhouse

 For starters, you will need to have all of your timber pieces ready to assemble the floor-holding structure.

 Lay out timber pieces with a length of six ft each.
-Place the longer timbers at the top and bottom of the smaller pieces, and with a pneumatic framing nailer, nail everything into place.
-Two to four nails for each connection will do the job.
+Place the longer timbers at the top and bottom of the smaller pieces, and with a pneumatic framing nailer, add two to four nails for each connection.
+Once nailed into place, use exterior-grade screws or galvanised brackets for additional strength as you secure the floor and vertical timbers.

 Next, place the floor base down at the installation area.